Principal Investigator

 I lead the Computational Brain team (check the link to view the team members).

-The team is part of the Unicog research unit in NeuroSpin, Paris-Saclay (France).
-Short bio 2020 - now: team leader 2015 - now: CEA researcher 2013-2015: I worked as a post-doc in Stanislas Dehaene's lab for the Human Brain Project.
-2009-2013: I obtained my PhD under the supervision of Mathias Pessiglione in the Motivation, Brain and Behavior (MBB) team at the Brain and Spine Institute (ICM) in Paris (France).
+The team is part of the Unicog research unit.
+The team is based in NeuroSpin (CEA/Inserm) on the Paris-Saclay campus, and in the Institute for NeuroModulation in the Sainte Anne Hospital in Paris, (France).
+Short bio 2025 - now: CEA Research Director 2023 - now: joint position at CEA and Sainte Anne Hospital 2020 - now: team leader 2015 - 2024: CEA researcher 2013-2015: post-doc in Stanislas Dehaene's lab for the Human Brain Project.
+2009-2013: PhD work under the supervision of Mathias Pessiglione in the Motivation, Brain and Behavior (MBB) team at the Brain and Spine Institute (ICM) in Paris (France).
 You can find my full CV here.
 And here is my GitHub. |

 Research statement